ArduPilot/ardupilot_wiki/dev/source/docs/intel-edison.rst

       - Follow the instructions on the `Homebrew web page <http://brew.sh>`__.
       - Install dfu-util  ``brew install dfu-util``

 -  Connect your PC to the Pixhawk2 using the USB cables as shown below.
-This provides power and enables flashing the image
+The USB cable connected to the Cube (the black cable shown below) provides power.
+The two USB cables connected to the carrier board (shown as white cables) enable flashing the image to the edison.
+If possible connect the "OTG port Flashing" using the flat USB cable that comes with the Pixhawk2 because it provides the most reliable connection.

    .. image:: ../images/intel-edison-pixhawk2-reflash-connections.png
        :width: 50%
        :align: center

-- The ports on the carrier board connect to the Edison, one is the serial console port and the other is the OTG port.
-See the image below to identify each one:

    .. image:: ../images/intel-edison-pixhawk2-carrier-usbports.png
        :width: 50%